BlocSoc-iitr/FLockChain/README.md

 # FLockChain

-A Federated Learning protocol built on Proof of Stake to establish economic security in the network.
+A Federated Learning protocol built on Proof of Stake to establish Economic Security in the network.
 The architecture is built on top of micro-rollups to provide verifiable off-chain computation for state management and providing slashing conditions.